alex1504/femonitor-web/README.md

 ```
 npm run watch  // Watch tsfile change and compile by rollup
-npm run server // Start a nodejs server for request test
+npm run server // Start a nodejs test server
 ```

+Then visit `localhost:3000` for example test

 # Build